The Graduate School of Geography Spring 2014 Colloquium Speaker Series

 Thursday, April 3

 Emma Archer van Garderen, Council for Scientific and Industrial Research.
 University of Witwatersrand, South Africa.
-TBA
+"Climate Change in Southern Africa: Latest Findings, and a Case Study from the Arid Zone"

 Thursday, April 24

 Robert Kennedy, Department of Earth & Environment.
 Boston University.
-TBA
+"Adventures in space-time: Landsat time-series analysis for fun and profit"

 Annual Wallace W. Atwood Lecture Series presents "Learning While Burning: An Optimistic View of Energy, Environment, and Our Future"

-The Graduate School of Geography is delighted to announce that this year's Atwood Lecture will be delivered by Dr. Richard Alley, an Evan Pugh Professor of Geosciences in Penn State's College of Earth and Mineral Sciences.
+The Graduate School of Geography was delighted to host this year's Atwood Lecture, with a talk given by Dr. Richard Alley, an Evan Pugh Professor of Geosciences in Penn State's College of Earth and Mineral Sciences.
 Professor Alley is a leading scholar in climate change research and communication, with particular interests in polar ice, glaciology, sea level change, and abrupt climate change.
 He has researched, published, broadcast, and advised widely on these topics, with involvement in activities ranging from the Nobel-Prize winning Intergovernmental Panel on Climate Change to specials on public television.

-Dr. Alley's lecture will take place on Thursday, March 20th in Tilton Hall, beginning at 7:00 PM, with a reception to follow.
-This event is free and open to the public.
-View the event announcement here.
+Dr. Alley's lecture took place on Thursday, March 20th in Tilton Hall at 7:00 PM, with a reception following the event.
+View the event announcement.

 NESTVAL 2013 Annual Meeting at Clark University